caua1503/llm-tool-fusion/README.md

 ### 📖 Description

-**llm-tool-fusion** is a Python library that simplifies and unifies tool definition and calling for Large Language Models (LLMs).
-Compatible with popular frameworks that support tool calling, such as Ollama, LangChain, and OpenAI, it allows easy integration of new functions and modules, making advanced AI application development more agile and modular.
+**llm-tool-fusion** is a Python library that simplifies and unifies the definition and calling of tools for large language models (LLMs).
+Compatible with popular frameworks that support tool calling, such as Ollama, LangChain, and OpenAI, it allows you to easily integrate new functions and modules, making the development of advanced AI applications more agile and modular through function decorators..

 ### ✨ Key Features